kevinhwangpo/card-processing-system/README.md

 A card transaction processing system built for mainframe environments.
 This system processes card transactions against account master files, applies business rules, and generates updated account files, statements, and rejection reports.

+## Quick Explanation

+This is a batch processing program that simulates how banks process credit card transactions:

+- **Input**: A file of accounts and a file of transactions
+- **Process**: For each transaction, find the account, validate it, and update the balance
+- **Output**: Updated account balances, account statements, and a list of rejected transactions

+The program demonstrates core mainframe concepts: sequential file processing, batch logic, data validation, and error handling.
+It's straightforward enough to explain in an interview but shows understanding of real-world banking systems.

 ## Project Structure

 ```